Smarter Balanced Assessments (SBA)

 - Reduced assessment time.
 The assessments have eliminated the previously required classroom-based activity before each Performance Task.
 This will reduce time spent on the assessments.

 - Uniform assessment windows.
-No longer do third-graders and 11th-graders have a shortened testing window.
+No longer do third-graders and 10th-graders have a shortened testing window.
 All grades may take the assessment between mid-March and early June.

 - Option to release high school scores to colleges.
 At the end of the Smarter Balanced assessment for grades 10 and 11, students are given the option to check a box that would allow scores to be released to colleges.
 Scores will only be requested after a student has been admitted to a college (so that colleges can determine whether to waive placement tests and remedial courses), so this option would not impact admission.

-Visit our FAQ page to learn more about Smarter Balanced, from assessment format to accommodations and much more.
+You can also: visit our FAQ page to learn more about Smarter Balanced , from assessment format to accommodations and much more.